hyprsoftcorp/IoTCoreAppUpdates/README.md

 ```
 ### Sample Startup.cs
 If you have incorporated the app updates administrative website functionality into your own website, you need to make the following code changes.
+<b>Note: If the administrative website NuGet package is used then options.ClientCredentials are required; otherwise it depends on your source URIs in your manifest</b>.
 ```csharp
 public class Startup
 {